apmlabs/ace-box/user-skel/ansible/roles/demo-auto-remediation-ansible/files/repos/ace-demo-canary-docs/04-shift-traffic/Readme.md

 ## 1. Use AWX to route traffic to the canary

 1. Go to AWX (see the dashboard for credentials)
+2. Under "Projects", open the "Canary Auto Remediation" Project
-2. Under "Templates", launch "canary" with it's default settings
+3. Under "Job Templates", launch "Canary Shift" with it's default settings

     ![awx_template_canary](../assets/images/awx_template_canary.png)